MetaphorData/connectors/metaphor/unity_catalog/README.md

 See [Filter Configurations](../common/docs/filter.md) for more information on the optional `filter` config.

+#### SELECT Permissions

+Certain metadata, such as table properties & last refreshed time, can only be extracted if the user has SELECT permissions on the table.
+By default, the connector will attempt to extract this metadata and print errors in the logs if it fails.
+To disable this behavior, set `has_select_permissions` to `false`.

 #### Source URL

 By default, each table is associated with a Unity Catalog URL derived from the `hostname` config.